Human health

-Why are randomized controlled trials (RCTs) with animal source foods useful but not infallible?
+Why are RCTs with animal-sourced foods useful but not infallible?

 Randomized controlled intervention trials are useful for establishing cause-and-effect relationships and are considered high up in the evidence hierarchy.
 However, such trials are not infallible.
 Problems may arise when, for instance, the normal dietary context is overlooked, or when biomarkers are not robust enough to evaluate the actual health impact.

-What do RCTs tell about the effect of animal source foods on morbidity and mortality?
+What do RCTs tell about the effect of animal-sourced foods on morbidity and mortality?

 The evidence from randomized controlled trials with respect to the impact of a low or high intake of animal source foods on cardiometabolic outcomes or mortality is overall of low to very-low certainty.
 The causality of the associations between certain animal source foods and morbidity or mortality outcomes obtained from observational studies remains therefore highly uncertain.

-What do surrogate endpoints in RCTs tell about the health effects of animal source food intake?
+What do surrogate endpoints in RCTs tell about the health effects of animal-sourced food intake?

 Do RCTs with 'plant-based' diets show health benefits?